freyam/dask-gsoc/dask-proposal-freyam.md

 ### Deliverables

-- The code will be off the highest quality standards, having detailed documentation (`Sphinx`), code styling (`black`), and will be thoroughly tested.
+- High quality code with detailed documentation (`Sphinx`), thorough testing, and code styling (`black`).
-- A detailed, well-documented tutorial will be developed during the summers' implementation of almost every feature of Visualization to help developers as a reference.
+- A detailed and well-documented tutorial of all features of Visualization will be developed during GSoC to provide developers with reference.
-- One blog each week (Around 15) regarding Dask, Python, and my experience, learning through the project on Visualizing Performance Flow.
+- Weekly blogs regarding Dask, Python, and my experience, learning through the project on Visualizing Performance Flow.
-- For the community to track progress, I will maintain a tracker with my latest developments containing weekly updates and MoM of mentor meetings.
-This will help strengthen accountability and transparency from my end.
+- A Tracker with my latest developments containing weekly updates and MoM of the mentor meetings.
+This will help bolster my accountability and transparency.

 <br />